Man City rallies to beat Real Madrid 2-1 in Champions League - WHIZ News

 It was the third straight setback for Madrid, which was coming off a draw and a loss in the Spanish league, results that dropped the team behind Barcelona at the top of the Spanish league.

-Man City is likely playing in its last Champions League before having to serve a two-year ban from European competitions for breaching financial regulations and failing to cooperate with investigators.
-The club filed an appeal at the Court of Arbitration for Sport, but if the UEFA punishment stands, City won’t be back in the Champions League until the 2022-23 season.
+Man City has filed an appeal against UEFA’s ban at the Court of Arbitration for Sport, but if the UEFA punishment stands, City won’t be back in the Champions League until the 2022-23 season.

 Guardiola said he is not using the ban to motivate his players this season.